Duality theorems for \'etale gerbes on orbifolds: Groupoid algebras and Hochschild cohomology of gerbes on orbifolds

 \subsection{Cohomology}

-In this subsection, we study geometric consequences derived from the Morita equivalence results, Theorem \ref{thm:global-mackey} and Corollary \ref{cor:morita-gpd}, in the previous subsection.
-Here, we always work with bornological algebras and bornological tensor products.
-All of the algebras considered in this paper are Fr\'echet algebras, and the bornologies on them are the ones associated with the Fr\'echet topologies.
+In this subsection, we study geometric consequences derived from the Morita equivalence results, Theorem \ref{thm:global-mackey} and Corollary \ref{cor:morita-gpd}.
+All of the algebras considered in this section are Fr\'echet algebras, and the bornologies on them are the ones associated with the Fr\'echet topologies.